-All full-time and certain part-time employees of the District are covered by the General Employees Plan.
+The General Employees Retirement Plan covers certain full time and part-time employees of the District.
 General Employees Plan members belong to the Coordinated Plan.
 Coordinated Plan members are covered by Social Security.

 Teachers Retirement Association (TRA):

 The Teachers Retirement Association (TRA) is an administrator of a multiple employer, cost-sharing, defined benefit retirement fund.
 TRA administers a Basic Plan (without Social Security coverage) and a Coordinated Plan (with Social Security coverage) in accordance with Minnesota Statutes, Chapters 354 and 356.
 TRA is a separate statutory entity and administered by a Board of Trustees.
 The Board consists of four active members, one retired member and three statutory officials.